CLSherrod/clsherrod.github.io/_posts/2018-04-16-biggest-problem-in-business.md

 Is your marketing under your control, no overpriced stage fees, no affiliates who barely care, no travel expenses, no uncertainty of the quality or attendance of the event...

-I use to have those problems.
-One of my clients had their stage time cut from 60 minutes to 10 because they didn't have in the contract the words at least 60 minutes.
-All the games event hosts play to reduce your conversion numbers and increase theirs that the speaker didn't agree to.
+I used to have those problems.
+One of my clients had their stage time cut from 60 minutes to 10 because they didn't have the words "at least 60 minutes" in the contract.
+All the games event hosts play to reduce your conversion numbers and increase theirs are things the speaker never agreed to.

-Now I invest my time and money in building marketing that gives me valuable information I can use to improve my offer to match my ideal clients and will be a reliable source of income that is direct and not affluenced by any one person.
+Now I invest my time and money in building marketing that gives me valuable information I can use to improve my offer to match my ideal clients and become a reliable source of direct income that is not influenced by any one person.

 And all marketing is test and tweak.
 Anyone who sells you otherwise, is **lying** or **clueless**.